S0PHI3K/S0PHI3K.github.io/README.md

 # ![Frontend Mentor](https://www.frontendmentor.io/static/images/logo-desktop.svg)

 > This repository contains my solutions to the different Frontend Mentor Challenges.
-Each challenge will have a repository url and a live site url.
+Each challenge will have a link to the challenge, a repository url and a live site url.

 ## Newbie